paramrathour/blog/pages/_posts/2024-05-27-anime-soundtracks.md

 ---
 ## Introduction
 Anime soundtracks hold a special place in my heart.
 A _soundtrack_ (aka OST) for me, is a fancy term for denoting background music.
 However, in principle, a soundtrack is much more than that; it includes all the audio elements and not just the music.
-You may refer to my OST playlist, [paramrathour.github.io/anime-osts](https://paramrathour.github.io/anime-osts), to get an idea of the concept.
+You may refer to my OST playlist, [paramrathour.github.io/anime-osts]({{ site.url }}/anime-osts), to get an idea of the concept.
+I also maintain an [interest stack]({{ site.url_prefixes.myanimelist.stacks }}/9687) for some of my favourite anime soundtracks.

-I recently made this <a href="https://docs.google.com/presentation/d/1_kR1Gy2ggiaWxK3tw-FMauAW1uJaz6yyYHpFhBzSYvc">anime OST quiz</a>.
+I recently made this [anime OST quiz](https://docs.google.com/presentation/d/1_kR1Gy2ggiaWxK3tw-FMauAW1uJaz6yyYHpFhBzSYvc).
 Its objective was to guess the anime and the composer by listening to the OSTs of some anime.
 The quiz contained OSTs of anime from the last two decades (2001-2010, 2011-2020).
 In total, there were 20 anime from unique years and composed by unique composers.
 It was my first time hosting an anime-related quiz, but it turned out to be quite fun.
 As I had already done my research for the quiz, I thought I would expand upon it in this blog post.
 I have also added some _juicy_ tidbits that I mentioned during the quiz.

 As a result, this blog will cover anime OSTs from the first quarter of the 21st century (2001-2025)[^rip2025] -- **one per year, per composer, per franchise**.